 - 1-1/2 cups (6 ounces) shredded cheddar cheese

 - 1 egg, lightly beaten

-- 1. In a large bowl, dissolve yeast in warm water.
-Add the butter, sugar, salt, egg and 1-1/2 cups flour; beat until smooth.
+- 1. In a large mixing bowl, dissolve yeast in warm water.
+Add butter, sugar, salt, egg and 1-1/2 cups flour; beat until smooth.
 Stir in enough remaining flour to form a soft dough.

 - 2. Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1 hour.